Skip to main content Skip to accessibility

 We aim to respond to stage 1 complaints at the point of service or as soon possible after receipt.
 This should be up to 5 working days from the date of receipt.

 Our aim is to resolve stage 2 complaints within 10 working days of receipt or the date of escalation.
-This may be extended for complex cases or investigations that will take longer to look into.
+This may be extended for complex cases or those requiring more time to resolve.
 We will ensure there are clear timescales agreed and communicated with the complainant.

-Some level 2 or level 3 complaints can be significantly more complex, requiring a more specialist or wide-ranging level of investigation and therefore could take longer to conclude.
-There are different scenarios where this could happen but in particular they could include complaints for medical and / or social care in Health & Community Services, and children’s social care in Children, Young People and Education Services (CYPES).
-You will be kept informed of any extended timescales.
+Some level 2 or level 3 complaints can be more complex and may require a more specialist or wide-ranging level of investigation.
+Therefore they could take longer to conclude.
+You will be kept informed of any additional timescales.

 Complaints about schools received outside of term time will be addressed starting from the first school day after the holiday period.
 If a complaint is received before a school holiday, it will be addressed within the usual timeframe of 5 or 10 school days (not inclusive of holiday period), unless all parties agree to an extension.

-We will assess and prioritise feedback in accordance with the urgency and/or seriousness of the issues raised.
+We will assess and prioritise feedback in accordance with the urgency or seriousness of the issues raised.

 If a matter concerns an immediate risk to safety or security the response will be immediate and will be escalated appropriately.